Gearset/gearset-integrations/README.md

    - **Documentation**: See [here](https://docs.gearset.com/en/articles/9596583-using-powerbi-with-gearset-s-reporting-api) for setup instructions and example usage.

 ### 3. Salesforce Code Analyzer in Azure DevOps
-   - **Description**: A .yml file to integrate [Salesforce Code Analyzer](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) into your Azure DevOps repository, to trigger and scan Pull Requests (PRs) and save the results.
+   - **Description**: An ADO extension to integrate [Salesforce Code Analyzer](https://developer.salesforce.com/docs/platform/salesforce-code-analyzer/guide/code-analyzer.html) into your Azure DevOps repository, with the actual extension being available [here](https://marketplace.visualstudio.com/items?itemName=SamCrossland.salesforce-code-analyzer-ado-repos-task) and backing repository [here](https://github.com/salesforcexland/SFCAIntegrations), to trigger and scan Pull Requests (PRs) and save the html results.
-   - **Example Use Case**: Customers wanting to integrate Salesforce Code Analyzer [v5](https://github.com/forcedotcom/sfdx-scanner) into their Azure DevOps repository to run on PRs, which would then surface in Gearset Pipelines.
+   - **Example Use Case**: Customers wanting to integrate Salesforce Code Analyzer [v5](https://github.com/forcedotcom/sfdx-scanner) into their Azure DevOps repository to scan when PRs are raised to certain branches, which would then surface as status checks in Gearset Pipelines, if using the appropriate `postStatusCheckToPR` flag and your access token.
-   - **Documentation**: See [here](https://devopslaunchpad.com/blog/salesforce-code-analyzer) for setup instructions inside Azure DevOps and how that would feed into Gearset.
+   - **Documentation**: See [here](https://devopslaunchpad.com/blog/salesforce-code-analyzer) for setup instructions inside Azure DevOps and how that would feed into a Gearset Pipeline.

 ## Customization